7 Garlic Growing Stages from Planting to Harvest

 Scaping

 Garlic scapes are the modified flower stalks of hardneck garlic varieties.
-They are strong, often curly stems when young, with an elongated, closed, pointed bud.
-Left to their own devices, buds will open forming a globe-type allium flower.
-The formation of garlic scapes and flowers diverts energy from the bulb so it’s important to remove them if you want to grow large bulbs.
-Scapes are usually an indicator that the garlic head will be ready to harvest in about a month.
+These strong, often curly stems develop a closed, pointed bud at the tip.
+If left to mature, the bud will eventually open into a globe-like allium flower.
+However, allowing scapes to develop diverts energy away from the bulb, so removing them is essential for growing larger garlic heads.
+Their appearance is also a useful indicator that the garlic bulbs will be ready to harvest in about a month.

-Garlic scapes are a delicious bonus crop from the single clove seed.
-They can be sauteed in butter, added to stir-fries, or blitzed to make a garlic scape pesto!
-Scapes are best used fresh.
-Alternatively, store in the refrigerator for up to a week or chop and freeze in ice cube trays to use later.
+Garlic scapes offer a delicious bonus crop from a single clove.
+Harvested at this garlic growing stage, they can be sautéed in butter, added to stir-fries, or blended into a flavorful garlic scape pesto.
+Scapes are best used fresh but can be stored in the refrigerator for up to a week.
+For longer storage, chop and freeze them in ice cube trays for easy use later.

 Young Bulb Stage

-Similar to spring garlic and garlic scapes, young bulbs will not store well and should be used fresh or stored somewhere cool for up to a week.
+Unlike mature bulbs with dry, papery skins, young garlic heads are covered in a moist, leathery outer layer that has yet to fully develop.
+Like spring garlic and garlic scapes, they do not store well and should be used fresh or kept in a cool place for up to a week.

 Mature Bulb Stage